Bob Dylan and the Band 1974 Tour

 The Bob Dylan and the Band 1974 Tour – sometimes referred to as Tour '74 – was a two-month concert tour staged in arenas during early 1974 that featured Bob Dylan, in his first tour in eight years, performing with his old partners the Band.
 The tour generated intense fan and media interest and tickets for the shows, available only through mail order, were in great demand.
 Shows on the concert featured segments with Dylan and the Band together, the Band by themselves, and Dylan by himself.
 Accounts of the shows emphasized the sometimes drastic rearrangements that Dylan's well-known songs were presented with.
 A live double album, Before the Flood, was recorded during the tour and released later in the year.
+In 2024, The 1974 Live Recordings was released, a 27-CD set comprising all known recordings of the tour.

 Announcement and itinerary

 The 40-concert, 30-date, 21-city tour began on January 3, 1974, and ended on February 14, 1974.
 The tour was one of the largest such undertakings of its era, and took place entirely in indoor sports arenas.

 The show reunited Dylan with the Band on stage after the recording of Dylan's Band-backed Planet Waves album, and was the brainchild of David Geffen, who had lured Dylan to his Asylum Records label.
 Dylan, who by this point in his career had developed a strong interest in his financial position, had been dissatisfied with the terms of his Columbia Records deal.
 Discussions about a tour took place among Dylan, the Band's guitarist and chief songwriter Robbie Robertson, and Geffen during the summer of 1973.
 The intent was that Dylan would receive the bulk of the profits from the tour.
-Graham then booked a series of dates without telling the venues who the artist would be.
+Promoter Bill Graham then booked a series of dates without telling the venues who the artist would be.

-As the Hawks, the little-known group had backed Dylan on his last prior full-scale tour, the exhaustive Bob Dylan World Tour 1966, between the releases of Highway 61 Revisited and Blonde on Blonde.
-Dylan's few public performances in the prior years had been one-offs like his unannounced guest turn with George Harrison at The Concert for Bangladesh.
+As the Hawks, the then-little-known group had backed Dylan on his last prior full-scale tour, the exhaustive Bob Dylan World Tour 1966, between the releases of Highway 61 Revisited and Blonde on Blonde.
+Dylan's few public performances in the intervening years had been one-offs like his unannounced guest turn with George Harrison at The Concert for Bangladesh.
 During this time there had been built up around Dylan, as The New York Times stated, "the legend of a mysterious recluse".